Model theory in compactly generated (tensor-)triangulated categories: Model theory in compactly generated triangulated categories

 We say that two formulas are {\bf equivalent} (on ${\cal T}$) if they have the same solution set in every $X\in {\cal T}$.
 There is an ordering on the set of (equivalence classes of) pp formulas: if $\phi$, $\psi$ are pp formulas in the same free variables, then we set $\phi \leq \psi$ iff $\forall X \in {\cal T}$, $\phi(X) \leq \psi(X)$.
 This (having fixed the free variables) is a lattice with meet given by conjunction $\phi \wedge \psi$ (defining the intersection of the solution sets) and join given by sum $\phi + \psi$ (defining the sum of the solution sets).

-By a {\bf pp-type} we mean a deductively closed set of pp formulas, equivalently\footnote{for types without parameters} a filter (i.e.~meet- and upwards-closed) in the lattice of (equivalence classes of) pp formulas (always with some fixed sequence of free variables).
+By a {\bf pp-type} (without parameters) we mean a deductively closed set of pp formulas, equivalently a filter (i.e.~meet- and upwards-closed) in the lattice of (equivalence classes of) pp formulas (always with some fixed sequence of free variables).
 We note the following analogue of the module category case (see \cite[1.2.23]{PreNBK}).

 \begin{lemma} Suppose that ${\cal T}$ is a compactly generated triangulated category and $\phi$, $\psi$ are pp formulas with the same free variables.
 Then $\phi \leq \psi$ iff for all $A\in {\cal T}^{\rm c}$ we have $\phi(A) \leq \psi(A)$. \end{lemma} \begin{proof} Suppose that for all $A\in {\cal T}^{\rm c}$ we have $\phi(A) \leq \psi(A)$ and let $X\in {\cal T}$.
 Since $yX$ is a flat object of ${\rm Mod}\mbox{-}{\cal T}^{\rm c}$, it is the direct limit of some directed diagram of finitely generated projective ${\cal T}^{\rm c}$-modules.
 The latter all have the form $yA$ for some $A\in {\cal T}^{\rm c}$.
 Since, for any pp formula $\phi$, $\phi(-)$ commutes with direct limits (see \cite[1.2.31]{PreNBK}), we conclude that $\phi(yX) \leq \psi(yX)$, and hence that $\phi(X) \leq \psi(X)$, as required. \end{proof}